ibm-cloud-docs/gateway-appliance/external-resources.md

 # Blogs and other links
 {: #other-resources-for-ibm-gateway-appliances}

-These resources for Gateway Appliances were created by IBM and some of our partners and customers.
+These resources for gateway appliances were created by IBM and some of our partners and customers.
 {: shortdesc}

 * [**Product Brief: AT&T Vyatta vRouter: Agile Networking and High Performance**](https://public.dhe.ibm.com/cloud/bluemix/network/vra/final_vyatta_product_brief_june_2018_2.pdf){: external}